Commercially traded wine containers

 going back to the 1997 vintage, has shown that wine will age, with

-or without oxygen, and that wine in screw-capped bottles will age
+or without oxygen beyond that already dissolved in the liquid or included in the bottle headspace, and that wine in screw-capped bottles will age

 with both greater consistency and greater safety from spoilage.